Or, "What the hell is so special about an eclipse, anyway?"

 the temperature dropped from 60 degrees (Fahrenheit) to 40 degrees

 in a period of about 10 minutes.
-(This effect was exacerbated by the

 In Baja, clouds formed right around the sun,